Skip to main content

 severity = result.severity

-if severity == "CRITICAL":
+if severity == "critical":

-# Block and alert
+# Block and alert security team

 alert_security_team(result)